kamal1198/first-day-repository/README.md

 # first-day-repository
-this is mt first repo
+This is mt first repo